djsentinelle/todolist/README.md

     - localStorage can't be loaded OnInit.
 We must call `load()` in the constructor.

 - Branch "undo-redo" : User can undo his last actions up to 10 times.
 He can redo it as well.
+    - Still a problem when we try to overwright the remaining redo stuff by our new input.
+I can't succeed to truncate the history properly.
+Maybe because of shady Angular mechanism.
+    If I could have some ***feedback*** here, it would be awesome.
+I have first implemented the logic in the todolist component, but I remembered that the logic is preferred as a service.